Aman23000/Chess-Game-Analysis-/README.md

 - **pr3.py**: The main Python script for data processing and machine learning analysis using PySpark.
 - **Amanjain_ProjectReport.pdf**: The project report detailing the objectives, methodology, results, and conclusions.
 - **Presentation_amanjain_cs777 copy.pptx**: The PowerPoint presentation summarizing the project.
-- **plots, REsult Screenshot, Spark UI Screenshot/**: Directory containing plots and screenshots of results.
+- **Plots, Result Screenshot, Spark UI Screenshot/**: Directory containing plots and screenshots of results.

 ## Setup Instructions
 ### Prerequisites